 PROJECT NAME:

 DATE OF CONTRACT:

-DATE OF THIS CERTIFICATE E:
+DATE OF THIS CERTIFICATE:

-CONTRACTOR (Name, Address ss)
+CONTRACTOR (Name, Address)

 TO: CHEROKEE COUNTY

-Contractor and Cherokee Coun reviewed at a final inspection ty each certify the onched project close -out check off By execution of this documer performed under this Contract ha and found list, and the County accepts the proportractor is authorized. s been to be
+THIS CERTIFICATE COVERS THE ENTIRE PROJECT.
+By execution of this document, the Contractor and Cherokee County each certify that the work performed under this Contract has been reviewed at a final inspection on \\\\\\ and found to be complete as certified by the attached project close-out check off list, and the County accepts the project as complete on the date of this certificate.
+Final payment to the Contractor is authorized.

-conditions of the Contract Do ocuments.
-A Če rtificate of Su unty shall in no way waive or vo substantial Completion has been late of occupancy and the commend ments. issued
+Execution and acceptance of this certificate by Cherokee County shall in no way waive or void any conditions of the Contract Documents.
+A Certificate of Substantial Completion has been issued establishing \\\\\\ as the date of occupancy and the commencement of all Warranties and Guarantees required by the Contract Documents.

-Cherokee County has assumed maintenance as of: lity for insurance, utilities and i routine
+Cherokee County has assumed full and formal responsibility for insurance, utilities and routine maintenance as of: \\\\\.

+CONTRACTOR

+BY

-CONTRACTOR BY DATE
+DATE

-CHEROKEE COUNTY BY DATE
+CHEROKEE COUNTY

+BY

+DATE